Arch Street Bridge

 Arch Street Bridge is Parker truss bridge over the Passaic River in Paterson, New Jersey.
 It was built in 1907 and rehabilitated in 1997.
-It was the third structure built at the location within a few years, the other having been destroyed by floods in 1902 and 1903.
+It was the third structure built at the location within a few years; the prior bridges were destroyed by floods in 1902 and 1903.

 The bridge was once a crossing for the Public Service trolley lines.